zuozhenggh/learning-library/developer-library/forms-to-oci/forms-instance/forms-instance.md

 ## Task 2: Decide your next step

 Here you have several choices.
 Install the Forms Server with
-- a Local Database (database in the same VM than Forms)
+- a Local Database (database in the same VM as Forms)
 - a Database Cloud Service (with automatic backup, easy dataguard setup ...)
 - Autonomous database (not contained in this document)